-Step Two (Routine): You meticulously scan your ex’s profile.
+Step 2 (Routine).
+You meticulously go through your ex’s profile, observing what’s new.
 This is the actual behavior.
 When you see your ex’s profile, you have a habit of clicking on it and stalking them for a while.

-Step Three (Reward): You discover what they’re doing, who they’re with, and what’s new in their life.
+Step 3 (Reward).
+You discover what they’re doing, who they’re with, and what’s new in their life.
 This is the reward — the benefit gained from doing a certain behavior.
-In this case, the reward for completing the habit was satisfying your curiosity and finding more about your ex’s life.
+In this case, the reward for completing the stalking habit was satisfying your curiosity and finding more about your ex’s life.

-Result: If the reward feels good (regardless whether it’s healthy or unhealthy), the habit cycle forms a feedback loop that tells your brain, “the next time reminder X happens, do the same thing.”
-In our case, “the next time your ex is online, stalk them.”
+Result.
+If the reward feels good (regardless of whether it’s healthy or unhealthy), the habit cycle forms a feedback loop that tells your brain, “The next time reminder X happens, do the same thing.”
+So in this case your brain says, “The next time your ex is online, stalk them.”